- A recipe is the process industry name for a bill of materials.

 Introduction: Considering Recipes for Process Industry Manufacturing

-Recipes are a central object in process industry manufacturing describing what makes up the finished product.
-You will learn the contrast between recipes, formulas and the bill of materials while explaining these items in SAP.
+Recipes are a central object in process industry manufacturing, describing what makes up the finished product.
+In this article, you will learn the contrast between recipes, formulas, and the bill of materials while explaining these items in SAP.

 Background on Recipes